07krW5Hnr5ghy/powid-masterdata/src/main/java/com/proyect/masterdata/controller/README.md

 - Parameters :

 1. serial : serial of the purchaseItem ordering
-2. warehouse : name of the warehouse where arrive the shipment
+2. warehouse : name of the warehouse where arrive the shipmentItem
 3. tokenUser : username of the user who creates the purchaseItem

 - Response :